American Red Cross, Louisville Area Chapter

 To provide education and outreach services to youth, adults and seniors in the metro Louisville community with special emphasis on the Cane Run/Shagbark community.

 Home of the Innocents, Inc.

-Provides emergency shelter, residential treatment and therapeutic foster care to abandoned, abused and neglected children up to age 18, and provides a variety of wrap-around and preventive services to help at-risk families and homeless young adults.
+Providing emergency shelter, residential treatment and therapeutic foster care to abandoned, abused and neglected children up to age 18, and a variety of wrap-around and preventive services to help at-risk families and homeless young adults.

 Hoosier Hills PACT

 Dedicated to community justice, victim reparation, and offender accountability.
 Programs include a domestic violence shelter, victim advocacy and community corrections.

 A primary medical clinic In LaGrange, Kentucky which provides healthcare to individuals ages four and above who are uninsured or who have unaffordable deductibles and are at or below 250% of the Federal Poverty Level.

 Hope Southern Indiana

 A community, social services ministry offering the programs of Emergency and Family Services, Youth Development and Volunteerism.

 Offers housing and support services to individuals who are HIV-positive, as well as family members who count on them for financial and emotional support.